nosideeffects/nosideeffects.github.io/_posts/2025-01-07-how-to-develop-software.md

 Essentially, we must minimize the state we manage.
 This will help us confidently make changes without risking instability.

-Let's re-condense our process graph but add some potential steps from the refiner stage.
+Let's re-condense our process graph but add some potential steps from the refinement stage.

 ```mermaid
 flowchart LR